pharo-project/pharo5-vm/mc/VMMaker.oscog.package/StackToRegisterMappingCogit.class/README.md

 	traceSimStack:									<Integer>
 	useTwoPaths									<Boolean>

-callerSavedRegMask
+compilationPass
+	- counter indicating whether on the first pass through bytecodes in a V3-style embedded block or not.
+The V3 closure implementation uses pushNil to initialize temporary variables and this makes an initial pushNil ambiguous.
+With the V3 bytecode set, the JIT must compile to the end of the block to discover if a pushNil is for initializing a temp or to produce an operand.

+currentCallCleanUpSize
-	- the bitmask of the ABI's caller-saved registers
+	- the number of bytes to remove from the stack in a Lowcode call.

-ceEnter0ArgsPIC ceEnter1ArgsPIC ceEnter2ArgsPIC
+ceCall0ArgsPIC ceCall1ArgsPIC ceCall2ArgsPIC
 	- the trampoline for entering an N-arg PIC

-ceEnterCogCodePopReceiverArg0Regs ceEnterCogCodePopReceiverArg1Arg0Regs
+ceCallCogCodePopReceiverArg0Regs ceCallCogCodePopReceiverArg1Arg0Regs
-	- the trampoline for entering a method with N register args
+	- the trampoline for invokinging a method with N register args

 debugBytecodePointers
 	- a Set of bytecode pcs for setting breakpoints (simulation only)

+deadCode
+	- set to true to indicate that the next bytecode (up to the next fixup) is not reachable.
+Used to avoid generating dead code.

 debugFixupBreaks
 	- a Set of fixup indices for setting breakpoints (simulation only)

 debugStackPointers
 	- an Array of stack depths for each bytecode for code verification

+hasNativeFrame
+	- set to true when Lowcode creates a native stack frame for Lowcode callouts.

 methodAbortTrampolines
 	- a CArrayAccessor of abort trampolines for 0, 1, 2 and N args